mariajudson/cwd-spatial-analysis/README.md

 - Develop an interactive dashboard for exploratory analysis.

 ## Tools Used
-- Python (Jupyter Notebook / Colab) – data cleaning and transformation;
+- Python (Jupyter Notebook / Colab) – data cleaning and manipulation;
 - Power BI – interactive dashboard and visualizations.

 ## Data Source